wspr/body-segment-param/README.md

 * `harless1860.csv`
     * Harless (1860)
-    * Found in Zatz's book and Clauser (1969).
+    * Found in zats's book and Clauser (1969).

 * `braune1889.csv`
     * Found in Clauser (1969): Braune and Fischer (1889).
-    * Note that the value for the foot mass proportion is given as `1.7` by Clauser and `1.8` by Zatz; comparison with the original text should be done!
+    * Note that the value for the foot mass proportion is given as `1.7` by Clauser and `1.8` by zats; comparison with the original text should be done!

 * `dempster1955.csv`:
     * Data from Dempster (1955).